ZTiKnl/sara/README.md

 Other:
 - Google Cloud API key *(one key to rule them all!)*
   This is free for a certain amount of requests, see [Sonus/Google Cloud Speech/Vision API](https://github.com/ZTiKnl/sara#sonusgoogle-cloud-speech-api) for more details
-  *The same key is used for speech recognition, generating voices and face/object detection*
+  *The same key is used for the translate plugin, speech recognition, generating voices and face/object detection*
     *Face recognition will be calculated in-app, so it will not make requests to the Google Cloud Vision API*
 - [newsapi.org](https://newsapi.org/) API key (optional)
   Free for personal use, used for the news plugin